magento/merchdocs/src/catalog/product-gift-card-create.md

     ![]({% link images/images-ee/product-gift-card-information.png %}){: .zoom}
     _Gift Card Information_

-1. Clear the **Use Config Settings** checkbox for any of the following fields that you want to change:
+1. Deselect the **Use Config Settings** checkbox for any of the following fields that you want to change:

     |Treat Balance as Store Credit|Determines if the gift card holder can redeem the balance as store credit. |
     |Lifetime (days)|Determines the number of days after purchase until the gift card expires.
 If you do not want to set a limit for the lifetime of the card, leave this field blank. |